-- Tetanus toxoid – provides long term protection against tetanus (deadly if untreated) which is caused when a wound becomes infected with tetanus bacteria (these bacteria live in all soil).
+Tetanus toxoid – provides long term protection against tetanus (deadly if untreated) which is caused when a wound becomes infected with tetanus bacteria (these bacteria live in all soil).

-- Enterotoxemia vaccination – enterotoxemia is a condition where bacteria normally present in the goat intestinal tract grow uncontrollably.
+Enterotoxemia vaccination – enterotoxemia is a condition where bacteria that are normally present in the goat intestinal tract grow uncontrollably.
 It occurs when movement of food through the intestines slows because of overeating of grain, spring pasture, milk, or milk replacer.
 It often occurs in spring after goats bloat from eating too much new spring

-- BoSe – this is a selenium and vitamin E booster commonly given to goats residing in selenium deficient areas.
-It is necessary to maintain muscle tone in adults, and prevent “white muscle disease” in kids.
+BoSe – this is a selenium and vitamin E booster commonly given to goats residing in selenium-deficient areas.
+It is necessary to maintain muscle tone in adults and prevent “white muscle disease” in kids.

-In order to answer this, you need to know about drugs for food producing animals:
+In order to answer this, you need to know about drugs for food-producing animals:

 There are two categories of drug types:

-- Over-the-Counter (OTC): Available without a prescription and can be found at animal or farm supply stores/on-line.
+Over-the-Counter (OTC): Available without a prescription and can be found at animal or farm supply stores/on-line.

-- Prescription (Rx): Used when a proper diagnosis and special instructions are needed.
+Prescription (Rx): Used when a proper diagnosis and special instructions are needed.
 Rx drugs are restricted by federal law to use by or on the order of a licensed veterinarian (these drugs can be purchased from an animal supply store, but must have a copy of a veterinarian’s prescription).

-- Legal: Owner follows ALL directions on the label of the medication.
+Legal: Owner follows ALL directions on the label of the medication.

-- Off-label: Owner deviates from label direction in any way.
+Off-label: Owner deviates from label direction in any way.
 Off-label use of drugs is ALWAYS illegal!

-- Extra-Label Drug Use (ELDU): Under direction from a licensed veterinarian and owner may deviate from label directions.
+Extra-Label Drug Use (ELDU): Under direction from a licensed veterinarian and owner may deviate from label directions.

-For ELDU, there must be an established Veterinarian-Client-Patient Relationship (VCPR), determined by: 1) veterinarian has seen the animal or others in the same herd and can make decisions regarding an animal’s treatment; 2) client follows the treatment instructions; 3) veterinarian calculates a reasonable withdrawal time, and 4) the veterinarian is available for follow-up.
+For ELDU, there must be an established Veterinarian-Client-Patient Relationship (VCPR), determined by 1) veterinarian has seen the animal or others in the same herd and can make decisions regarding an animal’s treatment; 2) client follows the treatment instructions; 3) veterinarian calculates a reasonable withdrawal time, and 4) the veterinarian is available for follow-up.

 The distinctions for ELDU are important because most of the products developed and labeled for livestock have not been tested on goats and have not been FDA-approved for use.
 Because of the small number of goats in the US, most companies can’t justify the costs required to test their products on goats, so using them legally falls under “ELDU” requirements.

-- Intramuscular (IM): Given deep into the muscle.
+Intramuscular (IM): Given deep into the muscle.
 Generally a needle length of 1” to 1 ½” and gauge of 18 to 20 is used (the larger the gauge, the finer the needle).
 Drugs administered IM absorb faster that SQ but slower than IV.

-- Intravenous (IV): Administer medication into the vein.
+Intravenous (IV): Administer medication into the vein.
 It’s sometimes difficult to locate the vein, and this method is not recommended for inexperienced owners.

 The normal dosage (per our Vet) for both BoSe and CD/T is 2 cc for each adult injected subcutaneously.

-One thing to always have on hand when giving goats injections is epinephrine.
+CAUTION: One thing to always have on hand when giving goats injections is epinephrine.
 It can save a goat if it goes into anaphylactic shock from an injection (dosage is 1 cc per 100 lbs.).
-It’s an Rx drug and is one of the few drugs that is not good beyond its expiration date, and a new bottle is necessary every year (store it in the refrigerator).
+It’s a Rx drug and is one of the few drugs that are not good beyond its expiration date, and a new bottle is necessary every year (store it in the refrigerator).
 If a goat does go into shock, there’s no time to go get the epinephrine, so always have it on hand with a fresh needle and syringe.